Game & Interactive Media Design

 You’ll tailor your studies to your interests

-Through your choice of electives, you can enhance your game and interactive media design skills in such areas as drawing and animation, songwriting and composition, and screenwriting and filmmaking.
+Through your choice of electives, you can enhance your game and interactive media design skills in such areas as drawing and animation, songwriting and composition and screenwriting.
 You can increase your marketability by adding a minor in such areas as computer science, pop music, communication studies, film and media studies, film/TV/radio, gender and sexuality studies, or multicultural studies.
 You also can pursue a certificate in leadership development as part of your studies.